Fatoumata Kébé: Early life and education

 Kébé was born in Montreuil, Seine-Saint-Denis and grew up in Noisy-le-Sec.
 She has been interested in space since she was a child.
 At the age of eight she discovered her father's encyclopaedia in astronomy.
 Her favourite planet is Saturn.
 She studied fluid mechanics for her Master's studies at the Pierre and Marie Curie University.
 She worked multiple jobs alongside her studies.
 Kébé worked on space debris during her PhD, specialising in modelling fragmentation events to monitor the movement of debris.
 She worked at the Pierre and Marie Curie University Paris Observatory in the Institute for Celestial Mechanics and Computation of Ephemerides.
 She trained for a year at the University of Tokyo in space engineering, where she worked on the construction of small satellites.
 Here she launched Connected Eco, a project that works with women in Mali to protect the environment from over farming.
 She designed solar powered sensors that monitor the drought level of soil and send information by SMS to farmers.
 The project won an International Telecommunication Union Young Innovators Challenge.
 She was awarded a United Nations Alliance of Civilizations fellowship.
-She earned her doctorate, Etude de l’influence des incréments de vitesse impulsionnels sur les trajectoires de débris spatiaux, in 2016.
+She earned a doctorate in 2016; her dissertation was titled Etude de l'influence des incréments de vitesse impulsionnels sur les trajectoires de débris spatiaux.
 She was an intern at NASA, Centre national de la recherche scientifique and International Space University.